ocramz/ocramz.github.io/_posts/2017-11-30-growing-software-architecture.markdown

 The types of the fields of `Handle` are associated (injectively) to the API provider type `c`.
 All that's left at this point is to actually declare the `Cloud` type, which will use these `Handle`s.
 We'll see how in the next section.

-Managing application complexity with types
+Managing application complexity with types and monad transformers
 ------------------------------------------

 {% highlight haskell %}